 OVERLAND PARK, Kan., September 3, 2015 – MIQ Logistics once again is selected as a Top 100 Third-Party Logistics Provider by Inbound Logistics magazine.
 This is the fourth consecutive year the company has been recognized for excellence by the publisher.

-The following announced levels from carriers are for General Rate Increases as well as a Peak Season Surcharge beginning on the dates listed below.
+The following announced levels from carriers are for General Rate Increases (GRI) as well as Bunker Fuel Level updates for the dates listed below.

 Economic activity in the manufacturing sector expanded in August for the 32nd consecutive month, and the overall economy grew for the 75th consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.

 “The U.S. LEI fell slightly in July, after four months of strong gains.
 Despite a sharp drop in housing permits, the U.S. LEI is still pointing to moderate economic growth through the remainder of the year,” said Ataman Ozyildirim, Director of Business Cycles and Growth Research at The Conference Board.
 “Current conditions, measured by the coincident economic index, have been rising moderately but steadily, driven by rising employment and income, and even industrial production has improved in recent months.”

 Four more fires broke out today at the industrial park where the Tianjin explosion occurred on August 12th.
 One fire was reported to have occurred in a logistics site for vehicles, and the other three fires were reported within the central blast area.

 Also reported today was an increase to the death toll, which has now reached 116, with 60 people still missing.